 Long-Term Chemotherapy Side Effects

-On the other hand, many cancer patients experience serious long-term side effects of the chemotherapy drug treatment, including:
+On the other hand, many cancer patients experience serious long-term side effects of chemotherapy drug treatment, including:

 - Damage to the kidneys